The Best Podcast Mic

 They directly connect to the computer’s USB port and often offer direct connectivity to mobile devices as well.
 You don’t need any additional equipment; just plug them into your device, start up your audio software, and you’re good to go.

-Is a Dynamic or Condenser Mic Better for Podcasting?
+Is a Condenser or Dynamic Microphone Better for Podcasts?

 There are two main types of microphones, and selecting the one to use for your podcast can determine the sound quality.
 It’s important to know whether to get a dynamic or a condenser mic.